-Chair: David Anyiwo Professors: Associate Professors: David Anyiwo, Azene Zenebe Assistant Professors: Bin Mai Lecturers: Lola Staples, Elmer Yorkman
+Chair: David Anyiwo

+Professor: David Anyiwo

+Associate Professor: Faleh Alshameri, Azene Zenebe

+Lecturer: Elmer Yorkman

 The mission of the MIS Department reflects the five core values of Bowie State University: excellence, civility, integrity, diversity, and accountability.
-The Department seeks to produce graduates who are technologically astute, think critically, and demonstrate proficiency in information technology fields.
-It provides a nurturing environment that facilitates intellectual growth, scholarship, and independence for its students and faculty.
-Students are afforded the opportunity to experience a state-of-the-art, balanced, and highly viable information systems education.
-Its graduates are prepared for leadership in the application of information technology to solve business and societal problems and to seize opportunities in the constantly changing marketplace.
-In pursuing this mission, the Department strives to maintain an energetic research agenda.
+The Department seeks to produce graduates who are technologically astute, think critically, and demonstrate proficiency in information technology fields, and are prepared for leadership in the application of information technology in business and societal problem solving as well as in locating and seizing opportunities in the constantly changing marketplace.

-The Department of Management Information Systems offers a Bachelor of Science degree in Business Administration with a concentration in Business Information Systems.
+The Department of Management Information Systems offers a Bachelor of Science degree in Business Administration with concentration in Business Information Systems.

 Entering students are expected to successfully satisfy the requirements for the business mathematics proficiency course by taking BUAD-100 (Business Mathematics).
 All majors are required to earn at least a "C" grade in all courses in their major program.
-Graduating seniors are encouraged to take the national standardized Graduate Management Admission Test (GMAT) during the FALL semester of their senior year.
+Graduating seniors are encouraged to take the national standardized Graduate Management Admission Test (GMAT) during the Fall semester of their senior year.
 After completing Expository Writing (ENGL 101) and Argument and Research/ENGL 102), students must take and successfully pass the Bowie State University English Proficiency Examination.
 Transfer students who completed their English composition requirements at another institution must also take the Bowie State University English Proficiency Examination during their First Semester of enrollment at the University.